Framing Difficulties in Quantum Mechanics: Conclusion and Implications

 Instructors' awareness of student error categories may help them scaffold students' reasoning more effectively, as instructors can tip students into different frames\cite{Irving2013framing,ChariInsFraming} or gently nudge students to use additional resources\cite{Singh2015,Vygotsky1978} to resolve content errors.
 Epistemologically-aware tutorials at the introductory level\cite{ Scherr2006a} have been shown to outperform difficulties-based tutorials\cite{McDermott1998TiiP} in student understanding of Newton's Third Law\cite{Smith2007a, Sayre2012N3L}.
 More broadly, supporting students' epistemologies in the classroom may have far-reaching implications for retention and persistence\cite{Lising2005,Danielak2014,Geller2014a}.
 Curriculum development work in quantum mechanics at the upper-division is exclusively in a difficulties-based mode, though some epistemologically-aware work has occurred at the introductory level in quantum mechanics\cite{Wittmann2007}.

+Curriculum developers could take up framing as a guiding theoretical framework for professional development at the upper-division.
+Difficulties promotes a model of student reasoning as fractured among long lists of topically-centered wrong ideas.
+A faculty member must memorize a different list of difficulties for each topic and each course, substantially increasing their overhead in teaching.
+In contrast, a faculty development program using framing might emphasize a smaller set of frames to guide problem solving across topics, which may be easier for faculty to learn and apply in their teaching in different courses than long lists of difficulties.

-Curriculum developers could take up framing as a guiding theoretical framework for development at the upper-division.
-This is particularly interesting for quantum mechanics because the conceptual content is epistemologically difficult\cite{Dini2017quantum} -- yet conceptually fascinating\cite{Barad1995Quantum} -- for students.
+These differences in implications for instruction are particularly interesting for quantum mechanics because the conceptual content is epistemologically difficult\cite{Dini2017quantum} -- yet conceptually fascinating\cite{Barad1995Quantum} -- for students and because faculty who teach quantum courses usually teach other courses as well.